pdincubus/MODX-Revo-Boilerplate/README.md

 ###js

-Includes Modernizr for YepNope and making people think that old versions of Internet Explorer are futuristic.
+Includes Modernizr for making people think that old versions of Internet Explorer are futuristic.
 Kind of.
 Also includes local version jQuery for fallback should the CDN download fail, and jQuery Easing for nicer animations.

 Selectivizr is also in there for those who want its functionality to support older versions of *cough* Internet Explorer.